Australian sprat: Habitat

 The Australian Sprat is a pelagic fish which is found in antitropical, temperate water.
 An antitropical distribution occurs when similar species of the same animal are distributed on both the North and South of the tropics yet not within.
 Interestingly, this antitropical distribution pattern is found for all five species of Sprat.
 These tropical zones act as a barrier to entry of the Sprattus which limits the dispersion of the Sprattus around the world.
 Note that only the Sprattus Sprattus is found in the Northern Hemisphere around the coast of Europe while three out of the five species of Sprats are found within the oceania region.
 For the Sprattus to spread from the Northern to the Southern Hemisphere of vice versa, it is considered a possibility that it occurred during the Miocene and Pliocene period, as it allowed for a window of opportunity for the Sprattus to migrate to the other hemisphere.
-It is important to note that there are currently no studies done which examine the origins of the Sprattus, yet species with similar antitropical distribution have been examined extensively.
+There have been no studies which examine the origins of the Sprattus, yet species with similar antitropical distribution have been examined extensively.
 These include Sardinops.

 Conservation

 From a conservation perspective, the Australian Sprat is not a targeted species from fisheries which means there are no major threats and potential impacts to the species.
 However, more research as well as consistent monitoring is required to ensure this risk evaluation is correct.
 However, currently the Australian Sprat is of least concern.
-It is important to note that the International Union for Conservation of Nature cannot identify whether the population is increasing or decreasing.
+The International Union for Conservation of Nature cannot identify whether the population is increasing or decreasing.